Ma-Marcinowski/Identificational-Model/README.md

      * Models restricted by supervised features extraction, tasked with author identification (type v2):

         * Vide 7.
+Model v2.0 (two FC layers, the second one only partially restricted);

+        * Vide 8.
 Model v2.1 (two FC layers, the second one restricted);

-        * Vide 8.
+        * Vide 9.
 Model v2.2 (three FC layers, the third one restricted);

-        * Vide 9.
+        * Vide 10.
 Model v2.3 (three FC layers, the first and third one restricted);

-        * Vide 10.
+        * Vide 11.
 Model v2.4 (three FC layers, all restricted);

-        * Vide 11.
+        * Vide 12.
 Model v2.5 (analogous to the v2.???, but tasks and restrictions are weighted).

 * #### 0.4.
 Keywords: